xpmatteo/tddforandroid/manuscript/007-some-theory.md

       canvas.drawPoint(point.getX(), point.getY());
     }

 Why do we have to ask all this questions to the point object?
-Couldnt we just ask it to draw itself unless it's invisible?
+Couldn't we just ask it to draw itself unless it's invisible?

     point.drawYourselfUnlessInvisibleOn(canvas);